 Soi Yaksa Trek is an unparallel trek that takes you across adventures of crossing high passes, sleeping on Base Camp, and enjoying the tricky mountainsides in the highest trails.
 Perhaps the main highlights of the trek are - a day hike to the nearest viewpoint in the lap of Mt.
 Jumolhari at Jangothang and crossing the tough yet enjoyable Bonte La pass at the altitude of 4,890m/16,043ft to reach Soi Yaksey.

-Soi Yaksa trek begins with your arrival at the valley town of Paro where you will be welcomed and driven to your hotel.
-On this day you will visit the Buddhist monasteries and temples like Rinpung Dzong a UNESCO Tentative List inclusion and Buddhist temple Kichu Lakhang.
-After enjoying the architecture, the next day leads you on a different trip which is indeed refreshing and enticing.
+Soi Yaksa trek begins with your arrival at the valley town of Paro, where you will be welcomed and driven to your hotel.
+On this day, you will visit the Buddhist monasteries and temples like Rinpung Dzong, a UNESCO Tentative List inclusion, and the Buddhist temple Kichu Lakhang.
+After enjoying the architecture, the next day leads you on a different trip that is refreshing and enticing.
 A long drive takes you to the small Haa Valley, low in tourism, high in rice production.
 On the way, you will cross the highest motorable pass in Chele La at the elevation of 3,575m/11,729ft.
 From the Bondey Haa highway, you head back to your hotel in Paro for the night.